 About Guy Reid

 Reid works from both live models and photographs.
 When working on portraits, the engagement he has with the individuals who sit for him is central to his work.
-This is reflected in the thorough and personal photographic basis of the sculptures.
+This is reflected in the thorough and personal photographic basis of his sculptures.
 The artist has pointed out that whilst his carving draws on traditions of European gothic and early renaissance lime wood sculpture, it is the photographic basis of his work which gives to his sculptures a perplexing exactness that medieval sculpture could never achieve.
 The originality of Guy’s work lies partly in this marriage of traditional practice and photography.

 His repeated studies of his partner Andrew represent a tender and questioning examination of a life shared and form the central focus of his work along with other studies of people close to him.
 Reid sees this body of work as an ongoing documentation of a life.